ian-fox/hanabi/docs/API Specification.md

 Last updated January 22, 2017

+## Card Representation
+Cards are represented as integers when in the deck, discard, or play.
+If c is a card then:
+* `c mod 10` corresponds to the rank of the card
+* `floor(c/10)` corresponds to the colour of the card, as follows:
+    + 0: blue
+    + 1: green
+    + 2: red
+    + 3: white
+    + 4: yellow
+    + 5: rainbow

 ## POST /games/new
 Body params (0 or more):
 * `public` (boolean) - whether the game is publicly listed on the main page.
 Default: `false`